-Twelve AOCs in Michigan have identified Loss of Fish and Wildlife Habitat as a BUI in their RAPs (all except Deer Lake and Torch Lake).
+Originally, twelve AOCs in Michigan were identified Loss of Fish and Wildlife Habitat as a BUI in their RAPs (all except Deer Lake and Torch Lake).
 Nine AOCs in Michigan have identified Degradation of Fish and Wildlife Populations as a BUI including: Kalamazoo River, Muskegon Lake, White Lake, Menominee River, St. Marys River, Saginaw River/Bay, Clinton River, Rouge River, and River Raisin.
 Little quantitative information was available in the 1980s regarding habitat loss and population degradation, when impairments were first determined.
 Therefore, there is wide variability in these impairments among the AOCs due to both real variability in habitat and populations as well as variability in initial assessments.
+The AOC program tracking table with current information about which BUIs have been restored in each AOC can be found at www.michigan.gov/deqaocprogram.

 Restoration of this BUI requires that a local aquatic habitat or population restoration plan be developed and implemented.
-The plan must be part of the RAP for the AOC, and contain at least the following components:
+The plan must contain at least the following components: